 Rowan is committed to ensuring that the admissions register is maintained in accordance with Education (Student Registration) (England) regulation 2006.

-- Parents are strongly advised to arrange a visit to the school, either at one of our Open Mornings or by arranging an individual visit through the Registrar.
+Parents are strongly advised to arrange a visit to the school, either at one of our Open Mornings or by arranging an individual visit through the Registrar.
 They are welcome to bring their daughter.
-They will meet the Headmistress or Deputy Head and tour the school with a member of the Senior Leadership Team
+They will meet the Headteacher or Deputy Head and tour the school with a member of the Senior Leadership Team.

-- Girls joining in the Early Years will be assessed through observation and teacher/pupil interaction.
+Girls joining in the Early Years will be assessed through observation and teacher/pupil interaction.
 Places will be offered in the order that registrations are received.
 If the year group is full, then a waiting list will apply on a first come, first served basis with sibling preference.
-Pupils joining Rowan are expected to progress through the whole school

 Years One to Six Procedure